Banff National Park

 Though it may well sound like empty hyperbole, the list of candidates for the most beautiful sight in Banff National Park—and perhaps the entire Canadian Rockies—has to include jewel-like Peyto Lake, an iridescently glowing blue-green glacial lake that reflects the surrounding snowcapped peaks.
 The often mirror-smooth waters of this small oblong lake change color from a deep blue to jade green as the proportion of glacial silt in the water increases with the snowmelt from summer to fall.
 The short trail to the usually crowded Peyto Lake overlook starts from the parking area along the Icefields Parkway at 6,650-ft (2,027-m) Bow Summit.

 Bow Summit is one of the highest points reachable by road in Canada; south of here, the Icefields Parkway drops down into the Bow Valley, which is dominated by the sparkling waters of Bow Lake and the views across it to Crowfoot Glacier.
-At the north edge of the lake, historic Simpson’s Num-Ti-Jah Lodge (403/522-2167, mid-May-mid-October, C$335 and up) is a giant octagonal log cabin, with well-priced rooms and a rustic restaurant; it marks the start of a popular trail to Bow Glacier Falls.
-It’s a fairly level, 2.5-mile (four-kilometer) one-way hike.
+At the north edge of the lake, historic Simpson’s Num-Ti-Jah Lodge (403/522-2167, mid-May-mid-Oct., C$335 and up) is a giant octagonal log cabin, with well-priced rooms and a rustic restaurant; it marks the start of a popular trail to Bow Glacier Falls.
+It’s a fairly level, 2.7-mi (4.3-km) one-way hike.